Henry Payne (artist): Early years and studies

 Choosing the Red and White Roses in the Temple Garden (1908–10), pen and watercolour, gouache, gold-leaf and oil.

 Born in the King's Heath area of Birmingham, Payne studied under Edward R. Taylor at the Birmingham School of Art, where he was one of the students commissioned to paint a series of murals under Taylor's supervision for the redecoration of Birmingham Town Hall - the first "outward and visible sign of the rise to fame and importance of the Birmingham School".

 Birmingham School educator

 In 1899, Payne was appointed to the School's staff, initially as a teacher of drawing and painting, but increasingly concentrating through the 1890s on the design of stained glass.
 In 1900, he installed a glass kiln at the school and studied stained glass manufacture in London under Christopher Whall so that, in the Arts and Crafts tradition, design and manufacture could be taught as an integrated process.
-Among his outstanding students was Margaret Agnes Rope.
+Among his outstanding students were Margaret Agnes Rope and Archibald John Davies.